-You'll hear about how cultural transformation can support digital transformation, the potential of centralising existing online collections and how digital storytelling can enhance learning of our cultural history and societal development.
+This session explores how cultural transformation can support digital transformation, the potential of centralising existing online collections and how digital storytelling can enhance learning of our cultural history and societal development.
 This event took place on 15 April 2021.

 - Supriya Sharma presents 'Culture Transformation as a precursor to Digital Transformation'.
 This talk explores the importance of culture transformation to a digitally thriving cultural heritage sector.
 Supiya looks at how this needs to be strengthened in order to make professionals hopeful and ready to embrace digital technology as a new colleague, who supports them in delivering exceptional value to stakeholders in new ways.